wandb/docs/docs/guides/app/features/panels/weave/intro.md

 * `runs` is a **variable** automatically injected in Weave Panel Expressions when the Weave Panel is in a Workspace.
 Its "value" is the list of runs which are visible for that particular Workspace.
 [Read about the different attributes available within a run here](../../../../track/public-api-guide.md#understanding-the-different-attributes).
 * `summary` is an **op** which returns the Summary object for a Run.
 Note: **ops** are "mapped", meaning this **op** is applied to each Run in the list, resulting in a list of Summary objects.
 * `["cifar10_sample_table"]` is a Pick **op** (denoted with brackets), with a **parameter** of "predictions".
 Since Summary objects act like dictionaries or maps, this operation "picks" the "predictions" field off of each Summary object.
-As noted above, the "predictions" field is a Table, and therefore this query results in the Table above.

-### Weave Configuration
+### Weave configuration

-Click on the gear icon on the upper left corner of the panel to expand the Weave Configuration.
+Select the gear icon on the upper left corner of the panel to expand the Weave configuration.
 This allows the user to configure the type of panel and the parameters for the result panel.

 ![](/images/weave/weave_panel_config.png)

-### Weave Result Panel
+### Weave result panel

-Finally, the Weave Result Panel renders the result of the Weave Expression, using the selected Weave Panel, configured by the configuration to display the data in an interactive form.
+Finally, the Weave result panel renders the result of the Weave expression, using the selected weave panel, configured by the configuration to display the data in an interactive form.
 Here we can see a Table and a Plot of the same data.

 ![](/images/weave/result_panel_table.png)

 ![](/images/weave/result_panel_plot.png)

-## Basic Operations
+## Basic operations

 ### Sort
 You can easily sort from the column options